Theodora (wife of Justinian I): Legacy

-According to one historian, "No empress left so profound a mark on the imagination of her people as did Theodora.
+According to one historian, "No empress left so profound a mark on the imagination of her people as did Theodora."
 The Miaphysites believed Theodora's influence on Justinian was so strong that, after her death, he worked to bring harmony between the Miaphysites (Non-Chalcedonian) and the Chalcedonian Christians and kept his promise to protect her little community of Miaphysite refugees in the Hormisdas Palace.
 Theodora provided much political support for the ministry of Jacob Baradaeus.

 Olbia in Cyrenaica was renamed Theodorias after Theodora.
 (It was common for ancient cities to rename themselves to honor an Emperor or Empress.)
 Now called Qasr Libya, the city is known for its sixth-century mosaics.
 The settlement of Cululis (modern-day Ain Jelloula) in what is now Tunisia (Africa Proconsularis) was also renamed Theodoriana after Theodora.

-Theodora and Justinian are represented in mosaics in the Basilica of San Vitale of Ravenna, Italy, which were completed a year before her death after 547 when the Byzantines retook the city.
+Theodora and Justinian are represented in mosaics in the Basilica of San Vitale of Ravenna, Italy, which were completed in 547, a year before her death, when the Byzantines retook the city.
 She is depicted in full imperial garb, endowed with jewels befitting her role as empress.
 Her cloak is embroidered with imagery of the three kings bearing their gifts for the Christ child, symbolizing a connection between her and Justinian bringing gifts to the church.
 In this case, she is shown bearing a communion chalice.
 Another mosaic depicted Theodora and Justinian receiving the vanquished kings of the Goths and Vandals as prisoners of war, surrounded by the cheering Roman Senate.
 The Emperor and Empress are recognized for both victory and in generosity in these large-scale public works.
 In more recent times, plays, operas, films, and novels have been written about Theodora.